 The Brother P-Touch PT70BM doesn’t have a ton of features, but it has a large QWERTY keypad that’s easy to type on, one font with different display options to choose from, and takes different color label tape.

-Newer models are grey instead of turquoise and yellow like my old one.
+Newer models are grey instead of green and yellow like my old one.
 It can cut both 9-millimeter tape and 12-millimeter tape, but nothing larger than that.
 It’s powered with 4 AAA batteries, which last a while (at least mine did).

 If you’re looking for a basic label maker to help you get organized and stay organized, the Brother P-Touch PT70BM will get the job done.